LukasGrebe/ha-addons/ebusd/README.md

 ## Support

 **Issues in Configuration and Usage**
-Lots of issues result from incomplete [ebusd configuration](https://github.com/john30/ebusd/wiki/4.-Configuration) files.
+Many issues result from incomplete [ebusd configuration](https://github.com/john30/ebusd/wiki/4.-Configuration) files.
 This project only runs ebusd, configurationfiles are **not** managed by this project.
 Please see the offical [ebusd project](https://ebusd.eu) and [community](https://github.com/john30/ebusd/discussions) for more information.

 **If you have questions or feedback on running ebusd via supervisor**
 - use [Issues](https://github.com/LukasGrebe/ha-addons/issues) and [pull requests](https://github.com/LukasGrebe/ha-addons/pulls) in the Github repository
 - alternativly - but not checked as often - the [Home Assistant Forums Topic](https://community.home-assistant.io/t/an-ebusd-add-on/344852)

 ## Versioning Scheme

 This add-on is versioned in a way that [mirrors the `ebusd` version](https://github.com/john30/ebusd/releases).
 Addon specific iterations are denoted by a pre-release identifier (e.g., `-ha-addon.1`).